Upcoming Events

 [Bios of Jenny and Jan are above]

 A panel exploring how communities can help address the ecological crisis.
 What can we do within our communities and how can we reach out locally to widen our impact?
-With perspectives from three diverse approaches.

 Global Forum - Online Panel - Chaired by Ian Hare and Claudia Sanchez